nabil828/comp4537-f22/Labs/Lab 8 - Error Handling/readme.md

 - Raise an exception or an error every time you need to return special value.
 For example, returning *null*, empty arrays, or empty strings should be avoided.

 # Task 3 - Error Handling
 - Handle all the raised exceptions plus all anticipated exceptions from db, mongoose, JS parsing, or JS expression evaluation.
+Your server should not crash.
 - For all exceptions, send a friendly message to the client and print out the Error name and callback stack into the server console.
 - You should overwrite the default Express error handler.
 - The default Express error handler is just a middleware.
 You may use it globally using `app.use()`.
 You may define in a separate file.
 And you may break it into multiple middlewares and use the `next(err)` to pass the execution from one middleware to another.